-File Backup: As you are preparing the documentation, be sure to follow best practices for file backup.
-Methods to do so include: printing hard copies in case of technical failure, storing your files locally on your own hard drives, or using your email as a repository for drafts.
+File Backup: During the report writing and editing process, be sure to follow best practices for file backup.
+Methods include: backing up on the cloud, printing hard copies in case of technical failure, storing your files on your own hard drives, or using your email as a repository for drafts.